 As a baritone soloist, John gave performances of Bach's B Minor Mass and St John Passion, Harvey Brough/Henry Purcell's A Fairy Dream, Faure's Requiem, Handel's Messiah, Mozart's Coronation Mass and Requiem, Purcell's Dido and Aeneas, and Vaughan Williams' Five Mystical Songs and Fantasia on Christmas Carols, and recitals of Schubert, Ravel, and Mussorgsky.

 Whilst studying, John also found his way into theatre, mainly as part of the university's sketch comedy group, and as an actor, he went on to work at theatres all over the country, including the Bush and Unicorn in London, the Sheffield Crucible, the Royal Exchange in Manchester, Traverse in Edinburgh, with directors including Omar Elerian, Blanche MacIntyre, Ellen McDougall and Lyndsey Turner; he also performed in several plays and dramas on BBC Radio 4, including eleven series as regular character Will in The Diary of Samuel Pepys.

-Throughout this time, he would occasionally be asked to write music for theatre productions, and since 2016, following a winding path back to the training of his degree, he has focussed entirely on this side of his work, now with a busy diary composing and sound-designing for theatre, as well as for radio, podcast and screen.
+Throughout this time, he would occasionally be asked to write music for theatre productions, and since 2016, following a winding path back to the training of his degree, he has focussed entirely on this side of his work, now with a busy diary composing and sound-designing for theatre, audio and screen.

 John is an Associate Artist of The Egg, a dedicated children's theatre attached to the Theatre Royal Bath.